civo/kubernetes-marketplace/twingate/post_install.md

 ## Twingate Connector Settings

 In order to configure and use the Twingate Connector, you first need to create a Twingate Network.
 You can [sign up](https://www.twingate.com) for a free trial account on our website.
-The [First-time configuration guide](https://docs.twingate.com/docs/twingate-configuration) covers the necessary steps for the initial configuration of your network.
+The [first-time configuration guide](https://docs.twingate.com/docs/twingate-configuration) covers the necessary steps for the initial configuration of your network.
 For more information on Twingate, please see our [documentation](https://docs.twingate.com/docs/how-twingate-works).

 Twingate Connector settings are passed via a ConfigMap and a Secret, as detailed below.